Cooma Correctional Centre

 Cooma Correctional Centre, an Australian minimum to medium prison for males, is located in Cooma, New South Wales.
-The centre is operated by Corrective Services NSW an agency of the Department of Attorney General and Justice of the Government of New South Wales.
+The centre is operated by Corrective Services NSW an agency of the Department of Communities and Justice of the Government of New South Wales.
 The centre detains sentenced prisoners and persons on remand under New South Wales and/or Commonwealth legislation.

-In 1957, Cooma operated as the world's only prison specifically for detaining men convicted of homosexual offences.
+In 1957 up to 1984, Cooma operated as the world's only prison specifically for detaining men convicted of homosexual offences - as well as experiments done on gay men.
+In March 2025, it was officially added to the NSW Heritage Registry.

 Adjacent to the Correctional Centre is the Corrective Services NSW Museum, showcasing the history of NSW Corrections since 1788.

 History

 Construction of the Cooma Correctional Centre commenced in 1870 from local granite which was quarried from the hill where the Centre now stands.
 The Centre commenced operations on 1 November 1873 with 31 cells.
 In 1876 it was reduced to a Police Gaol and then a temporary Lunatic Asylum in 1877.
 The Centre closed temporarily in the early 1900s.

+The Gaol was reopened on 8 March 1957 by the New South Wales Justice Minister Reg Downing for the sole purpose of incarcerating homosexual offenders.
+Downing referred to Cooma as "the only penal institution in the world, so far as is known, devoted specifically to the detention of homosexual offenders".

-The Gaol reopened on 8 March 1957 and was again closed 10 July 1998.
+The Gaol was again closed on 10 July 1998.
 Cooma Correctional Centre reopened for the second time in November 2001 following a 20 per cent increase in the prison population between 1995 and 2001.